strike-digital/node_pie/README.md

 <!-- ![The node pie](images/Node%20Pie%20shader.jpg) -->

 <br>
-It addon works in all Blender Node editors, and even in custom node editors created by python addons:
+It also works in all Blender Node editors, and even in custom node editors created by python addons:
 <br>
 <br>